Introduction

 - Shared publicly (although private betas are sometimes used).

-- Supported and enabled by EPD and TS.
+- Supported by EPD

 - Features are fully implemented, although may need additional quality and performance improvement.